rohnugu/base-drafts/draft-ietf-quic-qpack.md

 {{table-state-synchronize}}).
 This instruction increments the Largest Known Received value by the specified amount, acknowledging the insertion of a certain number of entries to the dynamic table.
-The decoder will need to track the Largest Known Reference it has communicated to the encoder to generate these increments accurately.
+The decoder will need to track the Largest Known Received it has communicated to the encoder to generate these increments accurately.

 A decoder SHOULD emit a Table State Synchronize after receiving new dynamic